g-gualeni/QtNoid2/DEVELOPMENT.md

 - [x] Add JSON de serialization
 - [x] Parameter::isValid() how can I say that the parameter is invalid?
       No Name, No Value, Bad Range and so on
-- [ ] Presets should be enter in the schema
+- [x] Presets should be enter in the schema
-- [ ] Presets should created from schema
+- [ ] Presets should be created from schema
 - [ ] Add test for UniqueID
 - [ ] uniqueId should not be saved to JSON
 - [ ] It should not be possible to create a invalid Paramter Object In teoria posso creare dei Parameter non validi in questo modo
       --> Parameter::Parameter(const QJsonObject &schema, const QJsonObject &value, QObject *parent)
-- [ ] Test di creazione di un oggetto partendo da JSON non corretti
+- [ ] Test Parameter constructor using bad JSON objects

 - [ ] Test performance using bindings and using signal/slots